oric-software/castoric/README.md

 // Retrieve X and Y coordinates of each extremity signed char P1X, P1Y, P2X, P2Y;
-P1X = lPointsX[pointId] // X coordinates of extremity 1
+P1X = lPointsX[P1] // X coordinates of extremity 1
-P1Y = lPointsY[pointId] // Y coordinates of extremity 1
+P1Y = lPointsY[P1] // Y coordinates of extremity 1
-P2X = lPointsX[pointId] // X coordinates of extremity 2
+P2X = lPointsX[P2] // X coordinates of extremity 2
-P2Y = lPointsY[pointId] // Y coordinates of extremity 2
+P2Y = lPointsY[P2] // Y coordinates of extremity 2

 // Retrieve the buffer of the texture to be applied on this wall unsigned char *ptr_texture;